FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R8

-Now if your friend John wishes to clone the repository, use
+Now if your friend 'John' wishes to clone the repository, he uses:

 ..
 L9